bayareawebpro/laravel-multistep-forms/README.md

 > https://packagist.org/packages/bayareawebpro/laravel-multistep-forms

-Multi-step Form Builder is a "responsable" (https://laravel-news.com/laravel-5-5-responsable) class that can be returned from controllers.
-You can specify a view in the "make" method or it will return json.
+Multistep Form Builder is a "[responsable](https://laravel-news.com/laravel-5-5-responsable)" class that can be returned from controllers.

+* Specify a view to use Blade or go headless with JSON for use with Javascript frameworks.
+* Configure the rules, messages and supporting data for each step with simple arrays.
-You can submit to the same route multiple times and it will merge each request into a namespace session key.
-You can then hook into each step to perform an action after validation.
+* Submit to the same route multiple times to merge each validated request into a namespaced session key.
+* Hook into each step **before** or **after** validation to interact with the form or return a reponse.

 ## Installation